Client Services Assistant | The Conservation Center

 - Must be comfortable working in a fast-paced team environment and managing shifting priorities.

-- Must have the ability and willingness to occasionally work in disaster response and triage situations, including in the evening and on weekends.
+- Must be willing to occasionally work in disaster response and triage situations, including in the evening and on weekends.

 - Excellent writing skills, grammar, and syntax are required.

-- Must have superb organizational and time management skills, as well as a demonstrated ability to multi-task and work within strict deadlines.
+- Must have superb organizational and time management skills and a demonstrated ability to multi-task and work within strict deadlines.

 - Superior accuracy and attention to detail are required.